webda2l/symfony-docs/scheduler.rst

 This may cause an issue if a task has a memory leak.

 You can add a hash symbol (``#``) in expressions to generate random values.
-Athough the values are random, they are predictable and consistent because they are generated based on the message.
+Although the values are random, they are predictable and consistent because they are generated based on the message.
 A message with string representation ``my task`` and a defined frequency of ``# # * * *`` will have an idempotent frequency of ``56 20 * * *`` (every day at 8:56pm).